richiemort79/linux-VM-setup/README.md

 # linux-VM-setup
 A bash script to set up Lancaster University virtual Linux installations for image analysis.

 The script adds an fstab entry for MortLab and mounts it.
-Customise the lines after '#create the Mortlab directory in home if it does not exist' to point it at a differnt /luna share.
+Customise the lines after '#create the Mortlab directory in home if it does not exist' to point it at a different /luna share.

 The script installs:

-gnumeric
+gnumeric;
-inkscape
+inkscape;
-Fiji (in your home directory)
+Fiji; (in your home directory)

-Customise the lines after '#intsall useful software' to add over software form the BioLinux repos.
+Customise the lines after '#install useful software' to add over software form the BioLinux repos.

 It adds the following toolsets to Fiji:

 Cell_Patterning.ijm
 Fucci_Tools.ijm

-Customise the lines after '#add cell_patterning and fucci_tools toolsets' to add over macros/plugins/toolsets
+Customise the lines after '#add cell_patterning and fucci_tools toolsets' to add other macros/plugins/toolsets

 Usage: